geronimodennis/NsSuiteQLrunner/docs/WHY_SUITEAPP.md

 ## Performance Visibility

-The runner returns a performance matrix with client validation time, request latency, server execution time, result count, returned rows, page metrics, and governance usage.
+The runner returns a performance matrix with the selected execution mode, query API used, fallback status, client validation time, request latency, server execution time, result count, returned rows, page metrics, and governance usage.

 Those metrics help users distinguish a slow query from a slow network request, a large result set, or a query that is consuming too much script usage.